Send the link below via email or IMCopy

 How can we make

 - Describe the emotions and actions of each character in a way that makes sense to the reader.
 Help us enter their emotions, hopes, and fears - especially if your character isn't human!
 Focus on revealing their emotions with action, dialogue, gesture, and description.
 Characters should react believably to conflict.

 - Use real, everyday details that appeal to the five senses of the reader (imagery).
 Don't be afraid to use similes and metaphors that compare the fantastical things in your story to things that we can put into a "context."
 That is the purpose of figurative language (simile, metaphor, personification, and hyperbole).
-Consider the description in "A Pail of Air"; it helps the reader to imagine how such an extreme and unlikely future might look.
+Consider the description in "A Pail of Air"; it helps the reader to imagine how such an extreme future might look.